rsdoiel/antenna/food.md

 date: 2025-03-14, from: The Fresh Cup

-<p>Longtime Los Angeles–based coffee professional Jaymie Lao—formerly of Go Get Em Tiger and now an independent consultant—t reveals what makes the LA coffee scene so special.</p>
+<p>Longtime Los Angeles–based coffee professional Jaymie Lao—formerly of Go Get Em Tiger and now an independent consultant—reveals what makes the LA coffee scene so special.</p>
 <p>The post <a href="https://freshcup.com/jaymie-lao-is-la-coffees-biggest-fan/">Jaymie Lao Is LA Coffee’s Biggest Fan</a> appeared first on <a href="https://freshcup.com">Fresh Cup Magazine</a>.</p>